GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Corporate.md

 sqlite>
 ```

 There is a bunch of data.
-In [this reddit post](https://www.reddit.com/r/firefox/comments/b5mome/how_can_i_read_the_sqlite_files_of_firefox_addons/), I can see it uses snappy, so I will do the same and successfully decrypt the data:
+In [this reddit post](https://www.reddit.com/r/firefox/comments/b5mome/how_can_i_read_the_sqlite_files_of_firefox_addons/), I can see that the databases of firefox addons use snappy, so I will do the same and successfully decrypt the data:

 ```bash
 ❯ sqlite3 -line 3647222921wleabcEoxlt-eengsairo.sqlite 'select hex(data) from object_data' | awk '{print $2}' FS=' = ' > data.hex